Generalized superelliptic Riemann surfaces: Preliminaries

-If the co-compact Fuchsian group $K$ has no torsion, the quotient orbifold ${\mathbb H}/K$ is a closed Riemann surface of genus $g \geq 2$ and its signature is $(\gamma;-)$.
-Conversely, by the uniformization theorem, every closed Riemann surface of genus $g \geq 2$ can be represented as a quotient ${\mathbb H}/K$, where $K$ is a torsion free Fuchsian group.
+If a co-compact Fuchsian group $\Gamma$ has no torsion, then $\X={\mathbb H}/\Gamma$ is a closed Riemann surface of genus $g \geq 2$ and its signature is $(g;-)$.
+Conversely, by the uniformization theorem, every closed Riemann surface of genus $g \geq 2$ can be represented as above.
+In this case, by Riemann's existence theorem, a finite group $G$ acts faithfully as a group of conformal automorphisms of $\X$ if and only if there is a co-compact Fuchsian group $\Delta$ and a surjective homomorphism $\theta:\Delta \to G$ whose kernel is $\Gamma$.